greenfork/greensky/posts/2020-05-10-how-to-write-a-blog,-part+2.md

 </div>

+There are a lot of features.
-Do you need all these features?
-Half of them?
+Do you need all of them?
+A half of them?
 A quarter?
 Answers vary but for an average user I would say a quarter is going to be enough.
 I believe this is the idea behind the Cobalt, it has roughly a quarter.

-You might have a different opinion and you might need 90% of these features, it is fine, I don't say it is bad.
-But it has certain implications.
+This might not exactly reflect your needs, you could need all of them.
+But the abundance of features also has its implications.

 What if you need an additional feature?
-I will just list the top 5 reasons why you are probably not going to get it:
+Here I will try to list 5 reasons why you might not get this feature:

 1. It is too specific, there's no one who would want to implement this feature.
 2. The codebase is not very well adapted to implement this feature, it is postponed until better times.
-3. You are not a `<insert language>` programmer and you don't feel like learning a new language just for this use case.
+3. You are not a `<insert language>` programmer and you don't feel like learning a new language to implement it yourself.
 4. The codebase is too large and even with your knowledge of programming it requires too much commitment.
-5. You know you can change the code just how you want it to be but you are unable to convince the repository maintainer to merge this into the main repository for various reasons and you don't want to maintain a separate fork of the project.
+5. You know you can make the code to work exactly how you want but you are unable to convince the repository maintainer that this feature should be added.
+And it doesn't sound appealing to maintain your own fork.

 Any of these might be false for you and it's fine.
 If this is the case, I don't believe my knowledge will have much of a practical use for you but you